edmundhung/conform/examples/chakra-ui/README.md

 </Field.Root>
 ```

 For RadioGroup, the fieldset legend labels the group through `aria-labelledby`.
-Checkbox, Switch, and FileUpload apply the error description to their native hidden input.
+Checkbox and Switch apply the error description to their focusable Chakra hidden input.
+FileUpload's hidden file input is `aria-hidden`, so its visible trigger receives the description and invalid state instead.

 ## Preserve Defaults and Reset Behavior

-Pass `control.defaultValue` to every `BaseControl`, rather than repeating the original field metadata.
-Conform updates this reset baseline after form-key changes, update intents, and progressive-enhancement results while `control.change()` continues to represent the live value.
+String and array adapters pass `control.defaultValue` to their `BaseControl`; checked adapters pass the latest `defaultChecked` metadata to both `useControl` and their checkbox base control.
+Conform updates these reset baselines after update intents and progressive-enhancement results while `control.change()` continues to represent the live value.

-This demo writes serializable submitted values to the URL and treats that snapshot as a new set of defaults. `App.tsx` keys the form with the URL snapshot so native-backed Chakra controls are recreated when new defaults replace their mounted default props.
-Calling `intent.reset()` restores every native or base control from the same Conform defaults.
+This demo writes serializable submitted values to the URL and treats that snapshot as a new set of defaults.
+Calling `intent.reset()` or the browser's native `form.reset()` restores every native or base control from the same Conform defaults without remounting the form.

 ## Custom Metadata